26 of the Best Winter Destinations in Europe

 Many shops sell original German items, cuckoo clocks, wooden items, Christmas ornaments, household items, children’s toys, candles, and many different kinds of sweets.

-Visitors can spend hours wandering the booths and will no doubt find something they will certainly purchase.
-Be sure to try gluhwein, a warmed-up spiced wine, a staple at German Christmas markets.
+You can spend hours wandering the booths and will no doubt find something that they will certainly purchase.
+Be sure to try glühwein, a warmed-up spiced wine, a staple at German Christmas markets.

 If you’re staying more than a day, Steigenberger Graf Zeppelin is a fantastic hotel to stay at during your time in Stuttgart.